pql81/FraudCheckDemo/README.md

 - Terminal Id not starting with 'T': terminal not found error
 - Terminal Id ending with 02 or 03: too many transactions for this terminal (respectively 697 and 980 transactions)
 - Adjusting amount, currency and threatScore triggers or not the amount limit rule

+As card numbers are expected to send encrypted, here is a list of values to use in the request:
+- KCybCt7X9r2kk83zSl0w5j+EkCkLySNxf5Jhier8Cz4=  (valid card, low transaction number)
+- tkVaENbCuVcZEf4th6bBpvzDnfblo2rxTHXOSEEaDqw=  (card ending in 31, amount exceeded the limit for this terminal - score 15)
+- ERIhdVg9zZKjBX5nTrZmhBwf1/F1OqWBGxFU3nRJx2g=  (card ending in 32, amount exceeded the limit for this terminal - score 50)
+- M52w7xu90R8MeWLrgaBIIg==                      (invalid card, pan too short)

+Running test SimpleEncryptionServiceTest will display a list of card and their encrypted value.